aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 retained result accurate after settings change elsewhere.
 Detection thresholds, sample step, chunk size, and operational switches are validated/current values rather than measurements and are not presented as derived.
 The complete human-readable report is available through an owner-checked download route.
+It uses a configuration snapshot captured when calibration was queued, while the browser continues to show the current live configuration.
+For rejected FITS, the download maps private staged names back to the original upload or database filename and never exposes the private calibration directory.
 Returning to the page restores that result without restoring the browser's file selection. **Reset / recalibrate** deletes the retained result/report session and returns the page to its original file-selection state.
 In the result action